Request to Conduct Research

 - The study should align with district initiatives or priorities and should not interfere with ongoing instructional programs.

 - The study should employ a sound research design such as providing ample details about data collection, using valid and reliable instruments, conducting analyses that are appropriate to the research question(s), etc.

 If your study is approved by the committee, it will be sent for final approval to the Chief Academic Officer and the Superintendent.

 Even with district approval, participation in research studies is always voluntary.
 Schools, principals, teachers, and students who do not wish to participate have a right to refuse.
+Further, in addition to district approval, principal approval is also required before recruiting students and/or staff to participate in a study.
 Pressure shall not be applied to promote participation.

 Once your project is finished, submit a copy of your report/write-up to Jo Anne Daquigan at Joanne_Daquigan@charleston.k12.sc.us